-There are many invite only trackers out there, but as the name suggests, you can’t just walk in and get the goods, and a lot of them have caps on the number of simultaneous users.
-Generally you need to meet certain specific requirements before you are allowed to join, or have a friend on the inside who can supply you with an invite to get you in.
+There are many invite-only trackers out there, but as the name suggests, you can’t just walk in and get the goods, and a lot of them have caps on the number of simultaneous users.
+You need to meet certain specific requirements before you are allowed to join, or have a friend on the inside who can supply you with an invite to get you in.

 If you mainly used Kickass Torrents to find movies and TV shows, you can find most of what you have been missing at streaming sites.
 Again, it can take a bit of patient pop up killing to find a stream of watchable quality, but they are there if you take a bit of time to look for them.

 Most music can be found on YouTube these days.
 Sure, it’s not the same as having your library accessible offline, and the quality isn’t comparable, but it does its part providing an easily searchable resource that lets you find even the most obscure tunes from yesteryear to satisfy a nostalgia fix.

 What does this mean for the future of free downloads?

 Well, it’s looking pretty bleak for supermarket-style one stop shop downloading.
 The recording industry lobby has had a hard on for file sharing and has been doing a pretty successful job of crushing torrent sites and stamping on the remains.
 The frequency of reports from end users’ receiving ceases notifications and copyright complaint letters for torrent uploads has also hiked in recent months.
 Some say these have no teeth, are all bark and no bite, but for many, it is a hassle that they wouldn’t want to risk getting caught up in.